Meleagrista/py-torrent-crawler/README.md

 Follow these steps to set up and run the project locally.

 ## Prerequisites
-Before running this project, ensure you have the following tools installed:
+Before running this project, ensure you have the following tools installed.

 ### Docker
 Docker is required to run the project in a containerized environment.
 It enables compatibility across platforms, including Windows.